 What to expect from the insurance company after an accident

 Many people assume they can handle an insurance claim on their own after a car accident in Longwood or Orlando, FL.
 Even if they are injured or sustained serious property damage, they think the case is straightforward because the other driver clearly caused the crash, or perhaps an insurance company made a financial offer to settle the case as quickly as possible.

 In many cases, however, victims who try to seek justice on their own quickly get in over their heads.
-Often, the drivers that cause auto accidents change their stories and deny any wrongdoing.
+Often, the drivers that cause car accidents change their stories and deny any wrongdoing.
 And if the offer from an insurance company seems too good to be true, it probably is.
 Insurance companies often don't offer enough to cover the true cost of an accident.
 A fast-talking claims adjuster may try to convince you that your case is worth little more than the offer on the table.
 You may be left with the feeling that no one is going to take your accident seriously.

 We understand what you're going through.
 Whether your case is big or small, Attorney Scott M. Miller will take the matter seriously.
-Call the Law Offices of Scott M. Miller, P.A. today for a free consultation.
+Call the Law Offices of Scott M. Miller, PLLC today for a free consultation.
 There's no obligation.
 There's no pressure.
 We'll simply listen to you, answer your questions and discuss your rights.
 If you decide to hire us, we will work tirelessly for you to get you the money you need and deserve.

 - Tips to Strengthen Your Claim After the Car Accident

 We don't take a one-size-fits-all approach to building strong legal cases.
 If we represent you, we will take the time to learn all about your case.
 That way, we can work with you to design a strategy that suits your unique legal needs.